top of page

 Realizing the Long-Term Commitment

 Dental implants require a long-term commitment to oral health and hygiene.
 This reality can evoke mixed emotions, from determination to apprehension.
-Understanding that care involves adhering to good dental hygiene practices and regular checkups can initially seem daunting.
+Understanding that care involves adhering to good dental hygiene practices and regular checkups may initially seem daunting.

 Coping with Post-Procedure Emotions